microsoft/go/eng/doc/fips/UserGuide.md

 **Parameters**

-`rand` must be boring.RandReader, else Sign will panic. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.
+`rand` must be boring.RandReader, else Sign will panic. `crypto/rand.Reader` normally meets this invariant, as it is assigned to boring.RandReader in the crypto/rand init function.

 `hash` must be the result of hashing a larger message using a FIPS compliant hashing algorithm.
 If this invariant is not met, Sign won't be FIPS compliant but still will sign the message.